atata-framework/atata.io/components/table.md

 }
 ```

-By default the properties of the type `Content` and inherited (e.g. `Name` and `Amount`) that are declared in the class inherited from `TableRow` are being searched by the column header.
+Default search of the properties of the type `Content` and inherited (e.g. `Name` and `Amount`) that are declared in the class inherited from `TableRow` is performed by the column header.
 {:.info}

 ``` cs